DylanTHK/DylanTHK/README.md

 # 👋 Hello!

-I am Dylan Tan from Singapore, a Mechanical Engineer and aspiring Software Engineer.
-Interested in Software Development and Machine Learning, and currently learning Full-stack Web Development with JavaScript.
+I am Dylan Tan from Singapore, a Mechanical Engineer graduate and aspiring Software Engineer.
+Interested in Software Development and Machine Learning.
 Interested to collaborate on Machine Learning and Web Development related projects, do reach me at dylantanhk@gmail.com.

 # Stats